- Third-largest eastern U.S. coal producer

 - Trades tax-advantaged, high-yield common units on the Nasdaq National Market under the symbol "ARLP"

-- As one of the coal-producing industry's only publicly-traded master limited partnerships, ARLP has increased Alliance unitholders’ cash distributions for 19 consecutive quarters (as of 12/31/12), essentially tripling payouts over the past eight years
+- As one of the coal-producing industry's only publicly-traded master limited partnerships, ARLP has increased Alliance unitholders’ cash distributions for 23 consecutive quarters (as of 12/31/13)

 Our coal reserve base is significant enough to preserve the Partnership's continuity over the long-term.
 The coal reserves reported by Alliance are those that we believe can be economically and legally extracted or produced.
-As of December 31, 2012, ARLP had approximately 919.5 million tons of proven and probable reserves.
-Approximately 204.9 million tons of those reserves, located in Hamilton County, Illinois, are leased to White Oak and are not reflected in the table below.
+As of December 31, 2013, ARLP had approximately 1.1 billion tons of proven and probable reserves.
+Approximately 288.6 million tons of those reserves, located in Hamilton County, Illinois, are leased to White Oak and are not reflected in the table below.